 example.com, not on

 optimizely.com).
-The Optimizely Chrome extension bypasses this security setting and will allow those sites to be iFramed on other domains, but only for users who have Optimizely Assistant turned on for their browser.
+The Optimizely Experimentation Chrome extension bypasses this security setting and lets those sites be iFramed on other domains, but only for users who have Optimizely Experimentation Assistant turned on for their browser.

 How to find out if you site has an X-Frame-Options header set